Corporal Robinson: Personal life

 Robinson has served as bodyguard and as concert security for Insane Clown Posse and Twiztid.
 He is good friends with many of the artists and employees on the Psychopathic Records label.
 Robinson co-hosted two internet radio shows on WFuckOff Radio, Shoot the Shit with DJ Fillin and Eric Davie, and The Main Event with Violent J and 2 Tuff Tony.
-Lastly, Robinson has his own podcast where he talks about Wrestling, addiction, and other topics called Corporal's Corner.